 - Texture describe the structure of a surface or part of the image and provides us with information about the spatial arrangement of colors, changes in this arrangement, and the direction and frequency of these changes.
-We can analyze texture in three ways: - Structural approach: Find sets of primitive so-called texels that are composed to regular and
+We can analyze texture in three ways: - Structural approach: Find sets of primitive so-called texels that are composed to regular and repeated patterns as per the examples below:

-This approach is limited to artificially generated images and does not work for natural mages.
+This approach is limited to artificially generated images and does not work for natural images.
 The inverse problem of creating texture on the surface of objects is well supported by today's graphic processors (see texels, and Voronoi tessellation).